If content is king, the network is queen, and to publish establishes your place in the order of the realm . . .

 Its unique characteristics distinguish the timeliness and relevance of its importance.
 Those are highlighted in these brief points.

-- The collaboration with the W100 insures a broad and deep perspective on the dynamics of the workplace and its underlying corporate real estate assets.
+- The collaboration and cocreation with the WHO Mastermind insures a broad and deep perspective on the dynamics of the workplace and those corporate real estate assets.

-- The subscription based membership of a companion network and website establishes both an active and relevant community.
+- The subscription based membership of a companion network platform establishes an active, agile, and relevant community.

-- Purchase of the book will include a year subscription to the network and its content.
+- Purchase of the book will include a six month subscription to the content of the platform.

-- The Book will serve as an important calling card and marketing tool for its contributors and participants.
+- Our Book will serve as an important calling card and marketing tool for its WHO Mastermind contributors and participants.

-While the manuscript draft is in progress and the W100 membership is being formed we have prepared a proposal for literary agents and publishers.
-This proposal, under the excellent guidance of Michael Hyatt’s program course, Get Published, is being shared first with a handful of friends and colleagues respected as writers, publishers, and media advisers.
+While the manuscript draft is in progress and the WHO Mastermind is being identified, d a proposal for literary agents and publishers is in its final stage of readiness.
+This proposal is being shared with a handful of friends and colleagues respected as writers, publishers, and media advisers.
 Please bookmark this page and stop back occasionally for status reports.
-And for those of you interested in more active participation please use the Contact Us page for your inquiry.
+For those of you interested in participation please use the Contact Us page for your inquiry.
+If you are ready to subscribe and become an active participant, welcome!